Fazil-Jahangir/BlappyFird-Game/README.md

 # BlappyFird-Java
-Created the popular mobile game known as “Flappy Bird” with @chriskith and @dvasavda.
+Created the popular mobile game known as “Flappy Bird” in Java with @chriskith and @dvasavda.